elainechen7366/elainechen7366.github.io/_posts/2023-06-08-Website-Style-Test-Post.md

 ![Adélie](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Hope_Bay-2016-Trinity_Peninsula%E2%80%93Ad%C3%A9lie_penguin_%28Pygoscelis_adeliae%29_04.jpg/1280px-Hope_Bay-2016-Trinity_Peninsula%E2%80%93Ad%C3%A9lie_penguin_%28Pygoscelis_adeliae%29_04.jpg)

 ### Taxonomy And Systematics
 The first Adélie penguin specimens were collected by crew members of French explorer Jules Dumont d'Urville on his expedition to Antarctica in the late 1830s and early 1840s.
-Jacques Bernard Hombron and Honoré Jacquinot, two French surgeons who doubled as naturalists on the journey, described the bird for science in 1841, giving it the scientific name Catarrhactes adeliæ.[^1]
+Jacques Bernard Hombron and Honoré Jacquinot, two French surgeons who doubled as naturalists on the journey, described the bird for science in 1841, giving it the scientific name Catarrhactes adeliæ.[^1]\
+The Adélie penguin is one of three species now assigned to the genus Pygoscelis.
+DNA evidence suggests the Pygoscelis lineage diverged from that of other penguin species some 38 million years ago, roughly 2 million years after the ancestors of the genus Aptenodytes diverged.

 [^1]: [Hombron & Jacquinot 1841](https://en.wikipedia.org/wiki/Ad%C3%A9lie_penguin#CITEREFHombronJacquinot1841), p.
 320.